vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 The absolute freedom of the Lord (svātantrya-śakti), mentioned above, causes the images of entities (bhāvas) to manifest in the clear mirror of pure consciousness.
 The bhāvas cannot shine by themselves, they shine in the void of consciousness as reflections.
 For this reason, the Lord is said to be immanent.
 As this śakti is sentient, not inert, so too is its āmarśa or cognition; that is her self-reflection continues ceaselessly.
 Her self-reflective nature is known as parā-nāda, which in the āgama literature is repre sented as a goddess called parāvāk, the Supreme Sound.

 Speech (vāk) is śakti and is not different from reflective awareness (vimarśa).
 The śaktis which extend and assume the form of the universe are chiefly three: anuttara, icchā, and unmeṣa.
 Basically, they are nothing but the nature of reflection (parāmarśa), assuming the syllabic form of the letters, such as: “a,” “i," "u."+++(4)+++ It is from them that all the śaktis originate.
 The fifty syllables of the Sanskrit alphabet come broadly under two groups: the sixteen letters from a to visarga are known as vowels, and the rest, from ka to ha, are consonants.
-The vowels are the seeds (bijas) and the consonants are the receptacles (yonis) for receiving the seeds.+++(5)+++
+The vowels are the seeds (bījas) and the consonants are the receptacles (yonis) for receiving the seeds.+++(5)+++

 Primarily, the Lord who is anuttara becomes ānanda, which is the self-reflection of universal consciousness (cit).
 As cit in its slight vibration becomes intent on externality, it is known as ānanda.
 Similarly, iccha becomes īśāna when it rests in icchā.+++(4)+++ In the same way, ūrmi is the reflective unmeṣa.+++(4)+++ As syllables, these three are indicated by "a,” "i", "u.”
 From u onward, kriyā śakti begins to function.
 The former three parāmarśas have the characteristics of prakāśa.+++(4)+++ Hence, they are of the nature of the sun, and the latter parāmarśas, the long vowels "ā," "ī,” “ū," are of the nature of soma or moon, with the characteristic of rest.